hmeng/the-gen-z-catechism/chapters/post-17.md

 ---
-layout: default
+layout: chapter
-title: "Post 17"
+title: "Post #17: Do humans have free will?"
 ---
 # Post #17: Do humans have free will?